CleverRaven/Cataclysm-DDA/doc/OBSOLETION_AND_MIGRATION.md

 # Field migration

 Field migration replaces the provided id as submaps are loaded.
-You can use `fd_null` with `to_field` to remove furniture entirely without creating errors.
+You can use `fd_null` with `to_field` to remove the field entirely without creating errors.

 ```json
 {